 Tempo is a game-changing smart home gym that’s not going anywhere anytime soon.
 It’s priced relatively low when compared to its competitors.
-Tempo's price is $1995 with the option of financing it for just $55 per month, this feels like an absolute no-brainer for folks who want to give themselves the ultimate home gym experience.
+Tempo's price starts at $2,495 with the option of financing it for just $69 per month, this feels like an absolute no-brainer for folks who want to give themselves the ultimate home gym experience.

 Tempo tracks everything for you, from your form to your calories burned, and more, which is more than what can be said when you hire a personal trainer.
 The fact that they have both live and on-demand classes is amazing - you get to choose what you want to do and when you want to do it each day, which I love.